Lost in the Funhouse: Publication history

 Written between 1966 and 1968, several of the stories had already been published separately.

-Barth has said he has written his books in pairs: the realistic, existential novels, The Floating Opera and The End of the Road, were followed by the long, mythical novels, The Sot-Weed Factor and Giles Goat-Boy.
+Barth has said he has written his books in pairs: the realistic, existential novels The Floating Opera and The End of the Road were followed by the long, mythical novels The Sot-Weed Factor and Giles Goat-Boy.
 Lost in the Funhouse came out in 1968, and was followed in 1972 by Chimera, a collection of three self-aware, interrelated, metafictional novellas.

 Stories

 The book opens with "Frame-Tale", a "story" in which "ONCE UPON A TIME THERE" and "WAS A STORY THAT BEGAN" are printed vertically, one on each side of the page.
 This is intended to be cut out by the reader, and its ends being fastened together, after being twisted once in a Möbius strip.
 This results in a regressus ad infinitum, a loop with no beginning or end.

-"Night-Sea Journey" follows, the first-person story of a human spermatozoon on its way to fertilize an egg.
+"Night-Sea Journey" follows the first-person story of a human spermatozoon on its way to fertilize an egg.
 The tale allegorically recapitulates the story of human life in condensed form.

 In "Petition", one half of a pair of Siamese twins, joined at the stomach to his brother's back, writes a petition in 1931 to Prajadhipok, King of Siam (now Thailand), protesting his brother's not acknowledging his existence.

 In "Menalaiad", Barth leads the reader in and out of seven metaleptic layers.
 Menalaus despairs as his story progresses through layer after layer of quotation marks, as one story is framed by another and then another.

-"Autobiography", which is "meant for monophonic tape and visible but silent author",...
+"Autobiography", which is "meant for monophonic tape and visible but silent author", is a self-aware story narrating itself and decrying its father, John Barth.

-Three of the stories - "Ambrose, His Mark"; "Water-Message"; and the title story, "Lost in the Funhouse" - concern a young boy named Ambrose and members of his family.
+Three of the stories—"Ambrose, His Mark"; "Water-Message"; and the title story, "Lost in the Funhouse"—concern a young boy named Ambrose and members of his family.
 The first story is told in first person, leading up to describing how Ambrose received his name.
-The second is told in third-person, written in a deliberately archaic style.
+The second is told in third person, written in a deliberately archaic style.
 The third is the most metafictional of the three, with a narrator commenting on the story's form and literary devices as it progresses.